moorepants/learn-multibody-dynamics/orientation.rst

    C.dcm(B)

-Finally rotate the camera :math:`D` with respect to :math:`C` about their shared :math:`y` unit vector through the angle :math:`\phi`.
+Finally, rotate the camera :math:`D` with respect to :math:`C` about their shared :math:`y` unit vector through the angle :math:`\phi`.

 .. figure:: orientation-gimbal-phi.svg